 The Art's Way farm equipment division expands its product offering again, with the acquisition of Universal Harvester Company.
 Universal Harvester by Art's Way manufactures reels for combines and swathers.

 Today Art’s Way continues to seek opportunities to grow organically and diversify by acquisition.
 The company maintains a focus on continually improving its products, introducing new products, expanding within existing markets, and entering new and diverse areas of business.
-Art’s Way remains an OEM supplier to Case New Holland, H&S Mfg. and markets its own products under Art’s Way and MillerPro.
+Art’s Way remains an OEM supplier to Case New Holland, H&S Mfg. and markets its own products under Art’s Way, MillerPro, Roda and Universal Harvester brands.